raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     }
 ```

-Unlike our hand modifications, `renameConflicts` naïvely renames `RECOGNIZED` to `RECOGNIZED-2`, as it has no idea that we will later eliminate the `RECOGNIZED` state from the first description.
+Unlike our hand modifications, `transformSecond` naïvely renames `RECOGNIZED` to `RECOGNIZED-2`, as it has no idea that we will later eliminate the `RECOGNIZED` state from the first description.
 But this is good enough, let's move on and transform the first description.

 As discussed above, we will eliminate `"consume": ""` and rename transitions to the first description's accepting state into the second description's start state: